What to Know About Hiding a Car to Avoid Repossession

 In most states, your vehicle can be repossessed the moment you default on your loan or lease (check your agreement to see exactly what triggers default).
 That doesn't mean that your credit agency will be right over, but they might.
 The point here is that by the time default has happened, both you and your creditor have probably already been in communication about your late payments and have not been able to work something out.
 So, for your creditor repossession is likely the next logical, and immediate, step.

 Where do you usually keep your vehicle?
-This is important because in most states a creditor may legally enter your property to repossess the vehicle in question as long as it does not in the process "breach the peace."
+This is important because in most states, such as New York, a creditor may legally enter your property to repossess the vehicle in question as long as it does not in the process "breach the peace."
 As you might expect, what constitutes a "breach of the peace" varies by jurisdiction, but may include causing physical damage (like breaking a lock or door) or other physical force, threatening the use of force, or even removing the vehicle from a garage without the use of force.

-So, notwithstanding a breach of the peace, a creditor can go just about anywhere on your property to get your car, including your yard, behind your house, in the woods surrounding your house, etc. Additionally, in most jurisdictions, it can go onto the property of a relative or neighbor to affect repossession.
+So, notwithstanding a breach of the peace, a creditor can go just about anywhere on your property to get your car, including your yard, behind your house, in the woods surrounding your house, etc. Additionally, in most jurisdictions, it can go onto other public or private property to affect repossession.
 So if you think you are safe parking your car in your next-door neighbor's driveway, think again.

 Remember, also, that your creditor can repossess your vehicle from almost any public location including the parking lot where you work or shop.
 Don't think that repo men won't keep an eye on your comings and goings to facilitate a repossession.
 As a result, if you intend to "hide" your car, that's going to include not using it.
 What this all means is that if you have a garage in which you normally keep your car locked, then you can probably effectively "hide" your car to avoid repossession.
 That is, with a few caveats.